ikon-ai/ikon-sdk-unity-demo/README.md

 - Locate the Ikon AI SDK Unity Example project and open it
 - Open `Assets/Scenes/SampleScene` scene
 - Open `Assets/SceneHandler.cs` file and set the correct API key, space ID, and user ID (either in code or in environment variables)
-- **Note:** If modifying environment variables, it might be necessay to completely logout and login again to get them to update in the Unity Editor
+- **Note:** If modifying environment variables, it might be necessary to completely logout and login again to get them to update in the Unity Editor
 - Press play to run the project

 ## License